CESNET/GPUJPEG/README.md

     #include <libgpujpeg/gpujpeg.h>

+For both encoder and decoder, you can first explicitly initialize CUDA device by calling:

+    if ( gpujpeg_init_device(device_id, 0) )
+        return -1;

+where the first parameter is the CUDA device number (default `0`) and second parameter is flag if init should be verbose (`0` or `GPUJPEG_INIT_DEV_VERBOSE`).

+If not called, default CUDA device will be used.

-For simple library usage examples you look into subdirectory [examples](examples).
+For simple library code examples you look into subdirectory [examples](examples).

 #### Encoding
 For encoding by libgpujpeg library you have to declare two structures